romanz/electrs/README.md

 - `--http-addr <addr:port>` - HTTP server address/port to listen on (default: `127.0.0.1:3000`).
 - `--lightmode` - enable light mode (see above)
-- `--disable-prevout` - disable attaching previous output information to inputs.
-  This significantly reduces the amount of transaction lookups (and IO/CPU/memory usage), at the cost of not knowing inputs amounts, their previous script/address, and the transaction fee.
 - `--parent-network <network>` - the parent network this chain is pegged to (Elements/Liquid only).
 - `--cors <origins>` - origins allowed to make cross-site request (optional, defaults to none).
 - `--address-search` - enables the by-prefix address search index.